 Ten heavily armed men dressed in the black uniforms of the federal police intercepted Vincent Carrosa’s car Tuesday morning near the hotel, said Hector Omar Maganda of the Guerrero state district attorney’s office.

-A spokeswoman for the U.S. Embassy in Mexico City said it had no information on the case, and did not know Carrosa's hometown.
+But a spokeswoman for the U.S. Embassy in Mexico City said it had no information on the case, and did not know Carrosa’s hometown.

 As the kidnappers forced Carrosa into their truck, a passing police squad gave chase, Maganda said.
 The bank police opened fire, and the kidnappers fired back.

 Deputy commander Jose Martinez Manriquez was fatally shot in the head and neck, Maganda said.
 Another officer shot in the lungs was hospitalized in serious condition.